masiucd/nutri-calc/pass-by-value-vs-reference/README.md

 }
 let x = 1
 foo(x)
-// x is still number 1
+// x is still number 1 -- no change
 ```

 So what about non primitive types like `Objects` for example?